 Artists do not apply to participate in Desert X. They come from around the world on the invitation of Neville Wakefield, the exhibition’s artistic director.
 They visit, they learn and observe, and they respond in the best way they know how: through art.

-While you can access most of the art at any time during the exhibition, which runs from February 9 through April 21, some works, including Jenny Holzer’s projection, Before I Became Afraid at Whitewater Canyon, have a schedule.
+While you can access most of the art at any time during the exhibition, which runs from through April 21, open on certain days and times and for events.

 Before you head out, we suggest stopping by one of the Desert X hubs to pick up a free program and map.
 Hubs are located in Palm Springs (Ace Hotel & Swim Club, room 119), Palm Desert (73660 El Paseo), and Indio (82713 Miles Ave.).
 Or visit Desert X for more information.